reyreaud-l/threadpool/doc/src/performance.rst

 Pool Performance
 ================

-The pool performance can be measured using benchmarks, here are some benchmark values as of 3.0.0.
+The pool performance can be measured using benchmarks.

 Benchmark with neighbors work stealing enabled::